stormpath/stormpath-sdk-angularjs/docs/source/password_reset.rst

 they click on this link, they arrive back at your site.
 You then validate that this token came from Stormpath and ask the user to set a new password.

-This Angular SDK provides forms that faciliate this process for you.
+This Angular SDK provides forms that facilitate this process for you.

 We need two separate UI routes for this flow:

 * ``/forgot`` will serve a form that asks the user for their email address.
-When this form is submited we will send the email with a password reset link.
+When this form is submitted, we will send the email with a password reset link.
 * ``/reset`` will be the page they land on when they click on the link in their email.